Noela6344/My-portfolio/README.md

  Technologies Used

 HTML5 – for the structure and layout
-CSS3 – for styling and design
+CSS – for styling and design
 This portfolio i have only used html5 and css.

 My folder structure